codemonkeymichael/ZombieBaby/README.md

 "Are you real?
 No way."
 "I had a nightmare it was election day."
 "Can I just have a little taste?
 RRRrrrrgg"
 "Someone call 911, dude needs some help."
-"What are you staring at?
-Is there something in my teeth?"
 "I only like brains when its fresh.
 You can go."
-"Don't worry, I don't have Covid, Ha ha ha"
+"Don't worry, I don't have Covid, I invented it."
 "Hey you should talk to the manager, I think you be one of the exhibits."
+"Hey come over here, real close now, come on, (sniff, sniff) never mind."
+"Don't worry about it, it's just a little scratch."
+"Hey, I think we look a lot a like, don't you?"
+"My older sister and I didn't get along, so I ate her liver with some fava beans and a nice Chianti.
+Tisk Tisk Tisk"